 Dizygotic twins

 In this case, two ova are fertilized by one sperm each, and nest next to each other in the uterus.
-Fraternal twins are the most common type of twins, known as dizygotic twins.
+Fraternal twins are the most common type of twins, and are referred to as dizygotic twins.

 The term "fraternal twins" refers to the fact that the two babies remain totally independent of each other, each with its own placenta and amniotic fluid sac.